Mt Sarawaget Summit Expedition

 LIFE ON THE MOUNTAIN

 Mt Sarawaget is a remote part of a remote country.
-From the road head, we will see no man-made structures.
+From the Kiroro we will only see a couple of hunting huts until we reach the grassland.
 From about 3650m the forest gives way to open grassland.
 Thus we are exposed to the elements.
 Water is plentiful but firewood is not.

 At night the temperature can drop below zero.
 Frost and occasional snow have been witnessed.
 Strong, cold winds are common and rain and mist can occur suddenly turning visibility to only a few metres.